 Don’t pitch to the breakfast news if your spokespeople aren’t available for a 6 am interview.
-Don’t approach TV if you don’t have anyone comfortable on camera.
+If you don’t have anyone comfortable on camera then don’t approach TV.

 And make sure they have transport available to get them to the studios on time – you can’t be late for live broadcasting!

 Remember all that time you spent carefully planning and articulating your campaign’s message?